 Instant clarity with a simple staircase!

-- Problems that are getting in the way of making things happen.
+- Problems: Anything getting in the way of making things happen.

-- Assets—anything and everything that could be of help.
+- Assets: Everything that could be of help.

 I could come up with dozens of examples of how to use The Peg Method, from highly complex to drop dead simple.

-For a sample of the Peg Method, though, I’m going to walk you through two examples.
+For a sample of the Peg Method, though, I’m going to walk through 2 examples.